Safwanashraf/mastering_git/README.md

 * How to manage branch
 * How to manage remote repository
-* How to manage commit
-* How to manage merge
 * How to manage stash
 * How to manage conflict